bec-archer/SR80-Manuals/user-manual.md

 Pull down to refresh the queue.
 The grid adapts automatically when you rotate the iPad between landscape and portrait.

+### Recently Completed Items

+Below the active queue, you'll see a **"Completed · N"** row with a small chevron — that's where items go after they hit Complete or Closed.
+The number is how many items are in there.
+The section is **collapsed by default** so it stays out of the way of your active work.

+Tap the row to expand it.
+The chevron rotates and a grid of completed item cards appears below.
+Cards in the Completed section are shown at a slightly lower opacity than active items so it's easy to see at a glance that they're done.
+They're sorted with the **most recently finished item at the top**.

+You can still tap any completed card to open the item detail — useful when a customer comes back asking about a recent repair, or when you want to double-check what was done on something Maria already closed out.

+The search bar searches across both the active queue and the Completed section, so typing a customer name or job number will pull matches from both.
+Status, tech, and reason filters only apply to the active queue — the Completed section ignores those.

+Tap the row again to collapse it back down when you're done.

 ### Searching and Filtering the Queue

 The Tech Station has the same **search bar** and **filter button** as the Front Counter.
 On iPad, they're in the toolbar.
 On iPhone, they appear just below the navigation bar.